toannguyen83/coding-exercises/combine-sorted-array.md

   let index1 = 0;
   let index2 = 0;

+  // while loop keeps 2 pointers, one for each array
+  // compare the 2 values of current pointers, if one value is smaller
+  // then add it to the result, and then increment the pointer of the added array number
+  // iteration notes:
+  // compare 4 and -2, since -2 is smaller, add -2 to result [-2], increment array b pointer
+  // compare 4 and 0, add 0 to result [-2, 0]
+  // compare 4 and 2, add 2 to result [-2, 0, 2]
+  // compare 4 and 3, add 3 to result [-2, 0, 3]
+  // compare 4 and 5, add 4 to result [-2, 0, 3, 4], now increment array a pointer
+  // compare 5 and 5, add one of them to result [-2, 0, 3, 4, 5]
+  // compare 7 and 5, add 5 [-2, 0, 3, 4, 5, 5]
-  while (index1 < array1.length && index2 < array2.length) {
+  // now array b index is out of range, while loop stop while (index1 < array1.length && index2 < array2.length) {
     let value1 = array1[index1];
     let value2 = array2[index2];